 Lydia Fairchild with her children

 Just like Lydia carried two sets of DNA, in the Human Pig chimera there are traces of Human DNA (about one human cell in every 10000 pig cells) in the chimeric pigs.
-There were two other major perturbation with this experiment.
+There was two other major perturbation with this experiment.
 One is that the pregnancy period in pigs is about 112 days compared to the 9 months period in humans.
 This means that the embryos along with all the organs in it are developing at a much different rate than what it would in a human body.
-This does raise some challenge in injecting the stem cells at the right stage of their own development for it to be integrated into the growing embryo.
+This does raise some challenges in injecting the stem cells at the right stage of their own development for it to be integrated into the growing embryo.
 This perhaps explains the low success rate in the experiment.
 Another grave experimental and ethical concern is of pigs developing human brains.
 In that case, they may become just as sentient and conscious as humans.
 Although no Human cells were found in the pig brains, the stem cells could also be engineered preventing them from contributing to the chimera brain.

 In this particular study, embryos were allowed to grow up to an early stage only, the leader of the experiment, however, said, “The ultimate goal is to grow functional and transplantable tissue or organs, but we are far away from that.
 This is an important first step.”

 These disparagements cannot and must not lead to the undermining of the scientific progress such experiments demonstrate.
-It, however, does make it clearer that while we continue to alter forms of lives at a fast pace we must bring in the ethics and other possible alternatives with a similar momentum.
+It, however, does make it clearer that while we continue to alter forms of lives at a fast pace we must bring in the ethics and other possible alternatives with similar momentum.